Download the PDF: The Bill C-71 Book

 - Makes it harder to obtain and keep your gun licence (PAL).

 - Bans rifles that have been sold in Canada for a decade and are owned by 10,000 – 15,000 people.
 Imprisons those owners if they don’t meet new ownership requirements, but includes no plan to inform the owners of the new requirements.
-Even if they fulfil the requirements, police will confiscate the firearms after the owners die.
+Even if they fulfill the requirements, police will confiscate the firearms after the owners die.
+(Some people call this confiscation after death “grandfathering.”)

 - Tracks PAL holders who plan to buy, sell or give away guns, even if the transfer isn’t completed (connections registry).

-- Requires stores to register you and your guns (gun registry).
+- Requires stores to register you and your guns (firearm registry).

 - Removes government power to easily override incorrect or unjustified RCMP firearm classifications.

-- Stops you from transporting your guns to and from airport, border, gunshow, gunsmith without special permission.
+- Stops you from transporting your guns to and from airport, border, gunshow, gunsmith without special permission (Authorizations To Transport).

 A Bit Longer

 - Prohibition.
 Bill C-71 immediately reclassifies 10,000 to 15,000 legally bought and legally owned rifles as “Prohibited,” including some models that cost more than $4,000 and are used for hunting.
-Read: RCMP Counts 683 Registered CZ 858/SA Rifles, Reviewing C-71 Info
+(These are the CZ 858 and Swiss Arms.)

 - Criminalization.
 Bill C-71 turns 10,000 to 15,000 owners of newly prohibited firearms into instant criminals facing 10 years in prison unless they comply with new ownership requirements.
 The government hasn’t outlined any plan to notify them.